codio/knowledge/source/instructors/authoring/assessments/parameterized.rst

 On the right-hand side, the **Add Code Example** button will generate 3 lines of code which (1) import the python ``random`` library, (2) declare the ``codio_parameters`` dictionary you will store parameters and their values in, and (3) provide a sample parameter.

-The **Generate Sample Parameters** button on the right-hand side will run the code in the editor and diaply in the small box below the button a sample set of generated parameters.
+The **Generate Sample Parameters** button on the right-hand side will run the code in the editor and display in the small box below the button a sample set of generated parameters.
 If there is an error with the code, the box will turn red and the error message will be displayed.

 Creating and using parameters
 *****************************